elias-daoud/date-time/readme.md

 ## Scope

 This implementation is intentionally limited.
 Its purpose is to demonstrate the feasibility of the proposed model, otherwise the work can quickly grow in complexity towards a production-ready date-time library.
 Several edge cases and broader operations are left as future work in the thesis.
+Only one Allen relation may hold between intervals in the implementation because per the model, several could hold resulting in an indeterminate comparison.
+Due to potential complexity, this is also left as future work-

 Furthermore, each property in a Moment/Period is limited to 16 bytes due to Rust's u128 data size, although a Moment/Period is represented as a vector of bytes `Vec<u8>` and may in total represent far larger values than 16 bytes.